nelson-lang/nelson/BUILDING_Linux.md

 ### Linux

-- You will find in [docker](https://github.com/Nelson-numerical-software/nelson/tree/master/docker) directory a docker file for Debian, Arch and Fedora
-  These files are up-to-date about how to build Nelson on each platform.
+- You can also see [ccpp.yml](https://github.com/Nelson-numerical-software/nelson/blob/master/.github/workflows/ccpp.yml) file to help you to see dependencies.
+This file is up-to-date about how to build Nelson on each platform.

   Example with latest debian: